a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

             "only letters, numbers, hyphen and/or underscore characters."
         ){{< /highlight >}}

 The simplist way to implement our custom type is with a regular expression.
 The regex `^[\w-]+$` will match any string that consists of <span class="emphasis">ONLY</span> alphanumeric characters (which includes the underscore character) and/or the hyphen character.
-If a value is passed to this function that does not match this regex, a `ValueError` is raised.
+If the value passed to this function matches the regex, the value is returned.
+If the values does not match the regex, a `ValueError` is raised.

 We can see how this function works by testing it in the `flask shell`: